alexriderspy/COL226/Ass4/ReadMe.md

 2.  `postfix.sml` - contains the function postfix that converts an AST into its corresponding postfix form.

-3.  `semantics.sml`- contains the semantic rules that evaluate my AST
+3.  `rule.sml`- contains the semantic rules that evaluate my AST

 4.  `hash.sml`- contains the symbol table and the table that contains the types of my variables.